Diploma in Civil Engineering (DCE - S68)

 What kind of person makes a good Civil Engineer?

 Be creative and have good problem-solving skills.
 Have a good understanding of mathematics and science, computers and new technology.
 Display good communication skills, able to work in teams and show leadership qualities.
 Be aware of the environmental impact of his work as well as the needs and desires of the public.
-Show a good understanding of business practices, finance and management.

 Can ladies enrol in the Diploma in Civil Engineering (DCE)?